jordandalley/dispatchwrapparr/README.md

 - Wildcards/Globs (*) are supported by Dispatchwrapparr for URL -> Clearkey matching.
 (Eg. The URL string could look like this and still match a Clearkey `https://olsp.live.dash.c4assets.com/*/live/channel(c4)/*.mpd`)
 - Supports KID:KEY combinations, and comma delimited lists of clearkeys where multiple keys are required, although only the Clearkey is needed.
 - If `-clearkeys` is specified, and no stream URL matches a clearkey, Dispatchwrapparr will simply carry on as normal and treat the stream as if it's not DRM encrypted

 ---

+## ‼️ Troubleshooting

+### Garbled/Green Video for DRM streams Dispatcharr builds 0.9.0-??

+There is currently an issue with decrypting DASHDRM streams since the release of Dispatcharr 0.9.0.

+Dispatcharr uses [docker-ffmpeg](https://github.com/linuxserver/docker-ffmpeg) as a build layer, which was recently updated to ffmpeg 8.0.
+The particular build of ffmpeg 8.0 used in docker-ffmpeg contains a bug which causes garbled/green video content.

+This bug has been fixed in subsequent builds of ffmpeg 8.0 but is not yet part of the main release.

+The solution at this stage is to download either an older or newer 'portable' ffmpeg binary and place it into the same directory as dispatchwrapparr.py.
+This is usually in `/data/dispatchwrapparr`.

+Some options are:

+- Jellyfin FFmpeg 7.0 Releases: Download the latest [jellyfin-ffmpeg_7.x_portable_linux64-gpl.tar.xz](https://github.com/jellyfin/jellyfin-ffmpeg/releases) release binaries
+- BtbN FFmpeg 8.0 Auto Builds: Download the latest [ffmpeg-master-latest-linux64-gpl.tar.xz](https://github.com/BtbN/FFmpeg-Builds/releases) auto-build binaries with bugfix applied

+### Out of Sync Audio or Streams stopping prematurely

+Different broadcasters use an array of different settings to deliver streaming content.

+If audio is out of sync, or streams are stopping prematurely (freezing), try the cli option `-ff_start_at_zero`.

+You may need to split this option off into its own Dispatcharr profile as it may affect other channels.

+### Jellyfin IPTV streaming issues

+In Jellyfin there are a number of settings related to m3u8 manifests.

+Make sure that all options ("Allow fMP4 transcoding container", "Allow stream sharing", "Auto-loop live streams", "Ignore DTS (decoding timestamp)", and "Read input at native frame rate") are unticked/disabled.

+### My streams stop on ad breaks, why?

+This is a technology called SCTE-35 (aka.
+SSAI or DAI) which is injects ads/commercial breaks into streams based on parameters such as geolocation and demographics etc.

+FFmpeg and pretty much all players balk at it, because instead of a continuous stream like players/ffmpeg expects, it's more like a playlist.

+When the TV channel gets to an ad break, the ads are inserted into the dash or hls manifest.
+In some cases, it switches from separate audio and video streams, to a single stream with an already muxed mp4 file containing audio and video.

+This makes it extremely difficult to work around.
+At this stage, it is not anticipated the Dispatchwrapparr will support SCTE-35, however it won't be ruled out in a future release.

+---